-The heat of the day rose from the asphalt in shimmering waves, producing a low and constant hum like the sound of a thousand cicadas.
-An organic machinery with its own sonic signature.
+The heat of the day rose from the asphalt in shimmering waves, producing a low and constant hum like the sound of a thousand cicadas – organic machinery with its own sonic signature, accompanying it’s programmed work.
 I had never given much thought to the theories that lean toward a god that took a hands on approach to orchestrating my personal affairs – pushing buttons and pulling levers to control all the minutiae of everyday life – hands down in the mud and weeds.
 But neither did I believe the universe simply ran on it’s own.
 As if one day it discovered and unwrapped itself with the math and precision of near perpetuity already in place.
 A universe that balanced out the ledgers of right and wrong through the application of some universal scales of justice, ever seeking equilibrium.
 Neither theory carried much water with me.

 The door opened slowly, under the weight of its own gravity.
 The hinges creaked and the wood moaned.

 Beyond the door frame, I could just make out the outlines of a dimly lit room, that was, by my observation, empty.
-Light passing by the door’s event horizon fell into the gravity of the room; illuminating very little.
+The light fell into the event horizon of the room, illuminating very little.

 Given the uncertainty of what could lay immediately beyond the threshold of the door, I should have had some reservation, but I did not; such is usually the case, when terrible decisions are made.